-There are many, many, many ways you can go about generating sales for an ecommerce store.
+From PPC ads to promotional emails, there are many, many, many ways you can go about generating sales for an ecommerce business.

 Yet, giving up would be a big mistake.

-In this article, we’re going to explore what steps you need to take, if you want to get great results when running email marketing campaigns for an ecommerce store.
+In this article, we’re going to explore the specific steps you need to take if you want to get great results when running an email campaign.

-We’ll go through how you can achieve some quick results, but also how you can develop the skills needed, so that you can consistently create profitable email marketing campaigns.
+We’ll go through how you can achieve some fast and effective results.
+We’ll also cover how you can develop the skills needed, so that you can consistently generate real results.

-By the end of this post, you should feel comfortable with creating email marketing campaigns of your own, so that you can drive real profitable results for your ecommerce store in the future.
+By the end of this post, you should feel comfortable with creating an email marketing campaign of your own, thus allowing you to drive real profitable results for your commerce business in the future.